Cuba–Haiti relations: History

 In 1959, Cuba and Haiti broke diplomatic relations during the dictatorship of François Duvalier.
 Duvalier broke off relations first after the United States urged member-states of the Organisation of American States to cut ties with Cuba after the Cuban Revolution.
 In 1964, Duvalier had won the constitutional referendum and named himself as "President for Life of Haiti".
 In 1977, despite having no official diplomatic ties, the Caribbean Nations signed Cuba–Haiti Maritime Boundary Agreement setting the official maritime border in the Windward Passage between Jean-Claude Duvalier (Baby Doc) and Fidel Castro.
 Following the overthrow of the Duvalier regime on 7 February 1986, like Batista's overthrow in Cuba back in 1959 that became swift and decisive, Jean-Bertrand Aristide and Fidel Castro agreed to reestablish relations in 1997 and later that year, a Cuban Embassy opened up in Port-au-Prince.
 Haiti maintains a vital diplomatic presence in Cuba, primarily through its embassy located in Havana.
+Both Haiti and Cuba share a deep Afro-Caribbean roots of African diaspora in the Americas.

 Aid and development

 Since Hurricane Georges, Cuba has sent medical aid to Haiti in the form of doctors, education and medical supplies.
-Over 3,000 doctors have been sent to Haiti since 1998 and have educated 550 Haitians at Medical School in Havana with 567 Haitians currently studying at ELAM as of 2010.
-From 1998 to 2010, Cuba performed over 207,000 Surgeries, restored eye sight to 45,000, 14.6 Million patient-doctor consultations, taught 100,000 how to read and helped in the birth of 100,000 children.
+Over 3,000 doctors have been sent to Haiti since 1998 and have educated 550 Haitians at Medical School in Havana with 567 Haitians studying at ELAM as of 2010.
+From 1998 to 2010, Cuba performed over 207,000 surgeries, restored eyesight to 45,000, 14.6 million patient-doctor consultations, taught 100,000 how to read and helped in the birth of 100,000 children.
 In the aftermath of the 2010 Haiti Earthquake, Cuba was among the first responders sending medical teams seeing hundreds of thousands of patients, and performing over 70,000 surgeries.
 There has been documented change in infant mortality and life expectancy in Haiti due to Cuba's medical aid.